Conditional Extremes with Graphical Models: Additional figures and simulation studies for Section 4.1

 \subsection{Strong positive dependence}

 We repeat the simulation study from Section 4.1 of the main text but with strong, positive correlations $(>0.48)$.
 The other parameters remain unchanged from Section \ref{Sec:Sim_Study_True_Dist_Weak_Dependence}.
 Boxplots of the parameter estimates (not included) are almost identical to what was seen with weak positive associations.
 To compare the three stepwise procedures, we compare the bias in the maximum log-likelihood values, see Table \ref{tab:log_like_bias_high_dependence}.
 The models with independent residuals are biased; this is expected because the dependence structure is clearly misspecified.
 The bias is lower in the case when we condition on component 3 because this results in exact independence between $(W_1,W_2)$ and $(W_4,W_5)$.
 This result was not seen in the study from the main text due to the lower correlations used there.
-However, similarly to results shown in the main text, while models with a graphical or saturated dependence do exhibit a small positive bias, the magnitude of this similar across all stepwise procedures.
+Similar to the results shown in the main text, models with a graphical or saturated dependence exhibit a small positive bias, but its magnitude is similar across all stepwise procedures.
 This supports our claim that the stepwise inference procedures result in no loss of information.
-Further, when assuming that the residuals have a graphical or saturated dependence structure, the three-step model is least biased.
-Finally, the bias for the models with independent residuals increases with the sample size, whereas, the bias from the models with graphical and saturated covariance structures have a similar magnitude of bias for the larger sample size suggesting the latter models are more robust to changes in the sample size.
+Further, the three-step model is least biased when we assume the residuals have a graphical or saturated dependence structure.
+Finally, the bias for the models with independent residuals increases with sample size, while the bias is of similar magnitude for both sample sizes for models with graphical and saturated covariance structures.
+This suggests the latter models are more robust to changes in the sample size.